 There are so many amazing things to do in Michoacán that visiting this state should be an essential stop on every traveler’s Mexican itinerary.
-Michoacán has it all; culture, food, handicrafts, hiking, and probably the cheapest avocados in the world!
-The tacos aren’t bad either 😋 With so many places to see in Michoacán we stayed for 3 weeks exploring all that we could.
+Michoacán has it all: culture, food, handicrafts, hiking, and possibly the cheapest avocados in the world.
+The tacos aren’t bad, either!
+With so many places to see in Michoacán, we stayed for three weeks exploring everything we could.

-Michoacán is also home to 8 Pueblo Magicos (Magical Towns), a status awarded to various towns in the country by Mexico’s Secretariat of Tourism for their natural beauty, cultural richness, cuisine, and arts.
+Michoacán is also home to 8 Pueblo Magicos (Magical Towns), a status awarded to various towns by Mexico’s Secretariat of Tourism for their natural beauty, cultural richness, cuisine, and arts.

-In this post, we will write about all the diverse things to see and do in Michoacán and by the end of this post, we think you’ll be ready to come visit yourself.
+In this post, we will write about all the diverse things to see and do in Michoacán, and by the end of this post, we think you’ll be ready to visit yourself.

 Love to gorge on some of Mexico’s best tacos?
 Michoacán has you covered.
-Looking for gorgeous handmade artisan souvenirs for home?
+Are you looking for gorgeous handmade artisan souvenirs for your home?
 Michoacán’s got plenty of that.
 Need to stretch your legs and get up close to a volcano?
 You can do that, too, here!

-With so many things to do in Michoacán, we’re about to share our full list below so that you can get the most out of your trip to this beautiful state.
+With so many things to do in Michoacán, we’re about to share our complete list below so you can get the most out of your trip to this beautiful state.

 Michoacán is a state in Mexico located in the center-west of the country.
 It is conveniently located between Mexico City and Guadalajara, making it easy to travel to Michoacán from either city.

-Interestingly, the name Michoacán does not originate from Spanish, but from Nahuatl, meaning ‘Place of the Fisherman’, referring to those who used to (and still do!) fish on Lake Pátzcuaro.
+The name Michoacán does not originate from Spanish but from Nahuatl, meaning ‘Place of the Fisherman,’ referring to those who used to (and still do!) fish on Lake Pátzcuaro.

 Best Time To Visit Michoacan